 Yes, we update backdated UIF declarations for R50.00 per employee per month in arrears, ensuring compliance with Department of Labour requirements.

-All payments are securely processed through Payfast, supporting credit/debit cards, EFT, and other methods.
+All payments are securely processed through Payfast, supporting credit/debit cards.
 Invoices are issued monthly or as per your service agreement.

-Contact our team for personalized assistance with your payroll and compliance needs.
+Contact our team for professional assistance with your payroll and compliance needs.

 Contact Us